Getting started. To add a FolderBrowserDialog to your Windows Forms project, please open the Toolbox by clicking on the View menu and then Toolbox.

 MessageBox.Show("Files found: " + files.Length.ToString(), "Message");

-Let's look at the properties on the FolderBrowserDialog control.
+Properties.
+Let us look at the properties on the FolderBrowserDialog control.
 It is usually easiest to directly change the properties in the Properties pane.
-We access this by clicking on View and then Properties Window in Visual Studio.